OsBlaineOra/db-devops-tools/UTPLSQL.md

 # utPLSQL
 # ?
 SETUP ?
 ## Test package
-For this exersice you will be creating a package of tests to test the generate_customers function.
+For this exercise you will be creating a package of tests to test the generate_customers function.

 Review the function
 ```